-If a family is removed from the waiting list because the CCHA has determined the family is not eligible for assistance, a notice will be sent to the family's address of record as well as to any alternate address provided on the initial application.
-The notice will state the reasons the family was removed from the waiting list and will inform the family how to request an informal review regarding the CCHA's decision (see Chapter 16) [24 CFR 982.201(f)].
+Page | 67 CCHA If a family is removed from the waiting list because the CCHA has determined the family is not eligible for assistance, a notice will be sent to the family's address/email of record provided on the initial application.
+The notice will state the reasons the family was removed from the waiting list and will inform the family how to request an informal hearing regarding the CCHA's decision (see Chapter 16) [24 CFR 982.201(f)].